benoitc/couchbeam/doc/README.md

 ```

 Here we get the revision from the document we previously stored.
 Any
-options from the CouchDB API can be used.
+options from the Apache CouchDB and RCOUCH API can be used.

 ### Get all documents